8 Best Organic Pillows For All Types Of Sleepers

 Price: $128-$168

-They use GOLS-certified latex, down from Indiana duck farms, 100% organic cotton.
+The pillows are crafted using GOLS-certified latex, down from Indiana duck farms, and 100% organic cotton.

-They ethically source their cotton from the Chetna Coalition which is a supply chain network that supports sustainable farming in India.
-The cotton is Fair Trade Certified, and the latex is also GOLS certified.
-The company as well carries the Made Safe seal.
+Coyuchi sources its cotton ethically from the Chetna Coalition, supporting sustainable farming in India.
+The cotton is Fair Trade Certified, and the latex is GOLS certified.

 LEOPARD PRINT PILLOWS.Pin